Nový Malín: Etymology

-The original German name of the village was derived from the personal name "Frank", who was probably its founder.
-The Czech name was created by transcription of the German name.
+The original German name of the village Frankstadt was derived from the personal name Frank, who was probably its founder.
+The Czech name Frankštát was created by transcription of the German name.

 After World War II, the municipality was renamed to Nový Malín ("New Malín") in honor of Malyn/Český Malín.
 It was a Czech village in Volhynia (today's Mlyniv Raion in Ukraine) destroyed by Nazis (with the help of Poles (or Polish speakers)) on 13 July 1943, with 374 Czechs being killed.

 Geography

 Nový Malín is located about 4 km southeast of Šumperk and 41 km north of Olomouc.
 It lies in the Hanušovice Highlands.
 The highest point is the mountain Kamenný vrch at 964 m above sea level.
-The built-up area is situated in the valley of the Malínský Stream.
+The built-up area is situated in the valley of the stream Malínský potok.

 History

 The first written mention of Frankštát is from 1350.
 In 1398, it was referred to as a market town, but since 1583, it has been again only a village.
 In 1569, Frankštát was sold and joined to the Šumperk estate.

 In the mid-19th century, the village became industrialised.
 Several small factories were established, most notably a brickyard and a chamotte goods factory.
 At the beginning of the 20th century, 95% of the population were Germans.

 After World War II, the German population was expelled.
 The municipality was renamed in 1947.
 Nový Malín was resettled by Czech families, including 120 Volhynian Czechs from the area of Český Malín.